 Welcome back!
 Today, I’m thrilled to spotlight author Desirina Boskovich.
 Desirina’s work has appeared in numerous outlets including Clarkesworld, Nightmare, and Lightspeed, among others.
 Earlier this summer, her new novella, Never Now Always, debuted from Broken Eye Books.

 Recently, Desirina and I discussed her evolution as an author as well as her inspiration for Never Now Always.

-A couple icebreakers to start: when did you first decide to become an editor, and who are some of your favorite authors?
+A couple icebreakers to start: when did you first decide to become a writer, and who are some of your favorite authors?

 What projects are you currently working on?

 I am halfway through the second draft of a novel, which I hope will be finished soon.
 It’s weird science fiction that’s a little bit cyberpunk and a little bit eco-apocalypse.

 I am also collaborating with Jason Heller on a nonfiction book titled Starships & Sorcerers: The Secret History of Science Fiction, which will be published by Abrams Books.
 The book will be illustrated and contain tons of gorgeous imagery, and contributions from a bunch of very smart people, too.